Chart Color Schemes

 Cobar has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Cobar statistical area's population is estimated at around 3,572 as of Nov 2025.
-This reflects a decrease of 31 people (0.9%) since the 2021 Census, which reported a population of 3,603 people.
-The change is inferred from the resident population of 3,568, estimated by AreaSearch following examination of the latest ERP data release by the ABS on Jun 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 1.6 persons per square kilometer.
-Population growth for the area was primarily driven by natural growth that contributed approximately 71.0% of overall population gains during recent periods.
+The estimated population of the suburb of Cobar was around 3,572 as of February 2026, based on analysis of ABS population updates and new addresses validated by AreaSearch.
+This figure reflects a decrease of 31 people since the 2021 Census, which reported a population of 3,603.
+The current resident population is estimated at 3,568 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This results in a density ratio of 1.6 persons per square kilometer.
+Natural growth contributed approximately 71.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Over this period, projections indicate a decline in overall population, with the Cobar (SA2)'s population expected to contract by 813 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to increase by 27 people.
+For future projections, AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Over this period, the suburb's population is expected to contract by 820 persons by 2041.
+However, growth across specific age cohorts is anticipated, with the 85 and over age group projected to expand by 26 people.

 Frequently Asked Questions - Population